microsoft/snocat/CONTRIBUTING.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Creating a release

+This project uses [cargo-release](https://github.com/sunng87/cargo-release) for release management.

+To get or update the tool, run: `cargo install cargo-release --force`

+To create a release, given the appropriate permissions and certificates, you should use its CLI, create a `--dry-run`, verify inclusion of the expected changes, then publish.